 But here’s the fun part: Create your own Spa Water!

-It’s not just limited to pitchers of cucumber H2O anymore.
-There are all different refreshing combinations that you can try.
+We’re not limited to pitchers of cucumber H2O anymore.
+Here are some different refreshing combinations that you can try.
 (Not to mention, many local fruits and berries are at their peak season right now!)

-- Watermelon, lightly-crushed blackberries, mint leaves, and halved strawberries
+- Family Picnic: Watermelon, lightly-crushed blackberries, mint leaves, and halved strawberries

-- Mint leaves, lemon slices, and green apples
+- Indy in the Summertime: Mint leaves, lemon slices, and green apples

 …or create your own special blend of spa waters!